 Third-degree sprains completely tear the ligament with a pop or snap at the time of the injury.
 Sometimes less than with a partial tear, symptoms include mild to severe pain, swelling, and bruising.
 Joints feel loose or wobbly with a grating sound when trying to move them.
-A bulge is common at the site of a complete tear, along with as numbness or tingling.
+A bulge is typical at the site of a complete tear, along with numbness or tingling.

 - Ice.
 Cold reduces pain and swelling.
 Apply ice or cold pack immediately to prevent and reduce swelling.
 Apply it for 10 to 20 minutes at a time – three or more times a day.
 If the swelling is gone after 48 to 72 hours, you can apply heat to the area.
 Never apply ice or heat directly to the skin – place a towel between the cold or heat pack and the skin.

 - Compression.
-Wrapping the injured or sore area with an elastic bandage (such as an Ace bandage), helps decrease swelling.
-Don’t wrap too tightly as this can cause swelling below the affected area.
+Wrapping the injured or sore area with an elastic bandage (such as an Ace bandage) helps decrease swelling.
+Don’t wrap too tightly, as this can cause swelling below the affected area.
 Check the wrap and look for signs that the bandage is too tight (numbness, tingling, increased pain, coolness, or swelling) in the area below the bandage.
 If the bandage gets too tight, loosen it.
 If you think you need to use compression for longer than 48 to 72 hours, contact your doctor to make sure there’s not a more serious problem.

 - Elevation.
 Anytime you are sitting or lying down, raise the injured area with pillows while applying ice.
-If you can keep the area at or above the level of your heart, it will help minimize swelling.
+If you can keep the area at or above the level of your heart, it will help reduce swelling.

 Advil or Motrin (ibuprofen) and Aleve or Naprosyn (naproxen) are nonsteroidal over-the-counter anti-inflammatories that help relieve pain and swelling.

 Recovery time for sprains varies depending on a person’s age and health, and the location and severity of the injury.

 INJURIES TO TENDONS (MALLET FINGER)

-STRAINS (PULLED MUSCLES)
+STRAINS (PULLED MUSCLE)

 Overstretching muscles causes most strains.
 They can be severe, such as a torn muscle or tendon, or minor.
-Symptoms of a strain vary depending on the severity the strain and can include:
+Symptoms of a strain vary depending on the severity of the strain and can include:

-- Tenderness (that is worse with movement)
+- Tenderness (that is worse with movement).

-- Limited muscle movement
+- Limited muscle movement.

-- A bulge at the site of a complete tear
+- A bulge at the site of a complete tear.

 BROKEN BONES (FRACTURES)